saucelabs/sauce-school/codelabs/Module2_APITesting.md

 Duration: 0:02:00

 1. **Introduction to the API Fortress Platform and Visual Test Composer**
    * Create a project
    * Leverage the HTTP Client
    * Navigate the Test Component library
    * Generate and run a test
    * View the test results
+   * Publish and schedule a test run

 <!------------------------------>
 ## 2.02 Introduction to API Fortress